tianrenz2/EECS118/README.md

 # EECS118
-Well, because of the class requirements, I was forced to use Python CGI on Tomcat.
+Well, because of the class requirements, I was forced to use Python CGI on Tomcat :<.